 Emotional abuse is the persistent emotional maltreatment of a child/learner, such as to cause severe and persistent adverse effects on the child/learner's emotional development.
 It may involve conveying to children/learners that they are worthless or unloved, inadequate or valued only for meeting the needs of another person.
 It may feature age - or developmentally - inappropriate expectations being imposed on children/learners.
 These may include interactions that are beyond the child/learner's developmental capability, as well as overprotection and limitation of exploration and learning, or preventing the child/learner participating in normal social interaction.
 It may involve seeing or hearing the ill-treatment of another.
-It may involve serious bullying, causing children/learners frequently to feel frightened or in danger, or the exploitation or corruption of children/learners.
+It may involve serious bullying, causing children/learners.
 Some level of emotional abuse is involved in all types of maltreatment of a child/learner, although it may occur alone.